logdawg940/CIUG/README.md

 Watermelon Tourmaline - A gem capable of using spike attacks on mobs.

-Jarcabite - A gem with a large inventory due to the jar always on their back.
+Desert Glass - A gem with a large inventory due to the jar always on their back.

 Snowflake Obsidian - A strong gem capable of summoning anvils on top of mobs.